rust-lang/book/src/ch03-05-control-flow.md

 Using too many `else if` expressions can clutter your code, so if you find yourself with more than one, you may want to look at refactoring your code.
-In Chapter XX, we'll talk about a powerful Rust branching construct called `match` for these cases.
+In Chapter 6, we'll talk about a powerful Rust branching construct called `match` for these cases.

 #### Using `if` in a Binding